cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 ### pioneeer3dx\_collision\_avoidance.wbt

-The "pioneer3dx\_collision\_avoidance.wbt" world file in the same directory as previously, is a simulation example of the Braitenberg avoidance algorithm based on the use of the 16 sonar sensors in a dark environment (see the "obstacle\_avoidance\_kinect.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-of-collision-avoidance).
+The "pioneer3dx\_collision\_avoidance.wbt" world file is a simulation example of the Braitenberg avoidance algorithm based on the use of the 16 sonar sensors in a dark environment (see the "obstacle\_avoidance.c" controller file) as seen in [this figure](#pioneer-3-dx-world-example-of-collision-avoidance).

 %figure "Pioneer 3-DX world example of collision avoidance"